 From 3129; a learner, that is, pupil.

 Definitionally, the word means “student”.
 It’s helpful to reflect that up until sometime in the 20th century the way one learned was via apprenticeship, where the student – the apprentice – would commit himself to his “master” to learn a trade or academic subject.
-In this arrangement, a master of a subject was paired with perhaps one or a few apprentices seeking to grow to learn all that their master knew, and so be able to carry on the progress of his trade or subject just as he had done.
+In this arrangement, a master of a subject was paired with perhaps one or a few apprentices who sought to grow to learn all that their master knew, and so be able to carry on the progress of his trade or subject just as he had done.
+Indeed, they sought to be co-equal in knowledge and skills, and ability with their master.
 Before institutionalized education, this was the way knowledge was passed from one generation to the next, and this is the meaning of “learner” intended by the New Testament’s usage of the term.

 There is, however, an additional meaning laid out in the New Testament (NT).
 We learn in several New Testament passages that we must die to ourselves (Galatians 5:4, Romans 6:11, Colossians 3:3).
 Then we read (John 3:3) that in order to live a new life in the Kingdom of God, one must be “born again”.
 This birth happens when the disciple-to-be repents of his separation from his God, trusts Christ for his life, and receives into his innermost being the Spirit of God (Acts 1:8).
 This indwelt Spirit of God is the equivalent of immigration papers for the new citizen of God’s Kingdom.
 But this is just the very beginning.